 Compared to Cookwell Bullet Mixer Grinder, you get lesser cups and lids with Wonderchef.
 But the built quality of Wonderchef seems slightly better.

-Wonderchef Nutriblender is also available in another variant where it has a larger 750ml jar and a chopper which makes it a much more versatile option to consider.
+Wonderchef Nutriblend is also available in another variant where it has a larger 750ml jar and a chopper which makes it a much more versatile option to consider.

 Related reading: Best Smoothie Blenders In India

-Wonderchef Nutriblender comes with a 400 watt motor.
+Wonderchef Nutriblend comes with a 400-watt motor.
 The manufacturers claim that it has an RPM of 22000 cycles without load.
-But, when you load the cups with ingredients, the blades rotate at a lower speed as it has a low powered motor.
+But, when you load the cups with ingredients, the blades rotate at a lower speed as it has a low-powered motor.

 To test the blending performance of Wonderchef, we tried making two types of smoothies.
 One with spinach and the other with dry fruits.
 As the capacity of the cups is low, we tried making just 1 glass of smoothie each.